UN: 258 million people faced acute food insecurity in 2022

 Acute food insecurity is when a person’s inability to consume adequate food puts their lives or livelihoods in immediate danger.

-The European Union’s commissioner for international partnership, Jutta Urpilainen, said that the bloc’s strategy to fight hunger includes supporting initiatives aimed to “boost local production and reduce dependence on unsustainable imports.”
+The EU’s commissioner for international partnership, Jutta Urpilainen, said that the bloc’s strategy to fight hunger includes supporting initiatives aimed to “boost local production and reduce dependence on unsustainable imports.”